A Structure-Preserving Kernel Method for Learning Hamiltonian Systems: Introduction

 leads to the same conclusion even in the presence of the gradient in our setup.
 As such, when one incorporates the gradient into the structure-preserving learning scheme, the link between the operator and the probabilistic representation of the estimator can be established just as if the gradient were not involved.
 Furthermore, we study a Gram-like matrix that involves derivatives of the kernel function (we call it the {\it differential Gram matrix}) which appears in the expression of the Gaussian posterior and in the solution of the kernel ridge regression.
 An important consequence of our work is that the differential Gram matrix is still positive semidefinite, which ensures that the structure-preserving kernel estimator admits a unique solution that can be written using a closed-form expression.
 By inspecting the estimator formula, we show that the estimator (at least in the case in which it coincides with the Gaussian posterior mean) can be easily adapted to an online learning scenario to avoid computing the inverse of a possibly large matrix iteratively.

 \item In Section \ref{Convergence analysis and error bounds}, we derive convergence results for the structure-preserving kernel estimator to the ground-truth Hamiltonian under the RKHS norm $\left\|\cdot \right\|_{\mathcal{H}_K} $, which is, on compact sets, strictly stronger than the $L^2$ and $L^{\infty}$ norms.
+The assumption that the true Hamiltonian $H \in \mathcal{H}_K$ may not be very restrictive if the kernel $K$ is universal (see later at the end of Section \ref{RKHS: Preliminaries}).
 The convergence results are derived for both a fixed and a dynamical (that is, adaptive with respect to the sample size $N$) Tikhonov regularization parameter $\lambda$.

 \begin{description}[leftmargin=*] \item [(i)] For a fixed $\lambda$, we apply the so-called $\Gamma$-convergence technique \cite{dal2012introduction} to show convergence (see Theorem \ref{Sam-Con}) of the sampling error.
 In this case, it is not possible to explicitly obtain a convergence rate.
 However, by fixing $\lambda$ and letting the sample size $N$ to be sufficiently large, it can be shown the reconstruction error $\left\| \widehat{h}_{\lambda,N}-H\right\|_{\mathcal{H}_K}$ can be made arbitrarily small.